StairwayB/pundit_roles/README.md

 (if you are not familiar with Pundit, it is recommended you read it's documentation before continuing).
 It allows you to extend Pundit's authorization system to include attributes and associations.

-If you are already using Pundit, no need to worry, this gem should not conflict with any of Pundit's existing functionality.
+If you are already using Pundit, this gem should not conflict with any of Pundit's existing functionality.
 You may use Pundit's features as well as the features from this gem interchangeably.